sattunithin73/Company-Employee-Management-System/README.md

 ## 📂 How to Run

-1. Install MySQL and open any MySQL client (Workbench / CLI / phpMyAdmin)
+1. Install MySQL and open MySQL client (Workbench)
 2. Run the provided SQL script step by step
 3. Query the tables to test